 Fannie Mae states that a property must not be listed at the time of loan application.
 It must be taken off the market prior to the date of the application for Rate and Term refinances.
-For cash out refinances, any home listed in the last 6 months must have a loan-to-value no more than 70%.
+For cash-out refinances, any home listed in the last 6 months must have a loan-to-value of no more than 70%.

 I’m not self-employed so why does my lender need tax returns?